 Homeopathy is a systematic, scientific method of therapy that stimulates and fine tunes an individual’s ability to heal and function optimally.
 The homeopathic system was first formulated and verified 200 years ago by a brilliant German physician named Samuel Hahnemann.
-Finding the medical practices of his time to be dangerous and ineffective (bloodletting, mercury salts, etc…), he began his own research into consistent, effective principles of medicine.
+Finding the medical practices of his time to be dangerous and ineffective (bloodletting, mercury salts, etc…), he temporarily stopped practicing and began his own research into consistent, effective principles of medicine.
 After discovering the basic tenets of homeopathy and verifying that it worked, he went back into medical practice.
 Homeopathy rose in popularity in Europe after dramatic success was seen in the treatment of epidemic diseases where most other methods failed.
 By the beginning of the 20th century in the United States, 15-20% of all doctors were homeopaths.
 Despite repeated criticism from pharmaceutically based orthodox medical circles, the validity and effectiveness of Hahnemann’s ideas have been consistently demonstrated for 200 years when applied correctly.

 Dr. Hahnemann did the experiment of taking Cinchona bark (a quinine containing substance successfully used to treat malaria) while he was in a healthy state.
 He then developed the symptoms of malaria.
 That was the beginning of extensive testing and experiments with many substances to determine what symptoms they caused in healthy people.
 These mental, emotional, and physical symptoms were observed and catalogued.
 Each substance provoked its own unique pattern of symptoms in healthy people.
 These experiments and their records are called provings.
 Hahnemann’s hypothesis is that ‘like cures like”.
 Whatever produces certain symptoms in a well person will cure those same symptoms in a sick person.
 If the totality of a person’s symptoms matches the proving of a particular substance, that medicine will be curative for them when given in a specially prepared homeopathic dilution.